 The Walt Disney Studio is responsible for some of the greatest films of all time, but it’s also responsible for a certain limited idea of what film can do, and has been since long before the current debate over their “theme park movies.”
 On the one hand, they’ve created many of the defining images of our collective childhood.
 But on the other, they did that by plundering past generations’ childhoods for source material, taking stories that have endured for decades if not centuries and sanding down their thorny complexities and mythic resonances to fit into a formula designed for light, disposable entertainment.
 They bastardize the art of visionaries like Lewis Carroll and Hans Christian Andersen to satisfy the demands of commerce — and yet, at its best, Disney is capable of artistry that’s equal to anyone else in the field, and superior to most.
 And if you ever need proof the studio is more than just a branding exercise, you can’t do better than Fantasia.
-It shows everything that Disney can be at its best, while mostly keeping a lid on what it can be at its worst, a film that contemporary critic Bosley Crowther describes says “dumps conventional formulas overboard and reveals the scope of films for imaginative excursion.”
+It shows everything that Disney can be at its best, while mostly keeping a lid on what it can be at its worst, a film that contemporary critic Bosley Crowther says “dumps conventional formulas overboard and reveals the scope of films for imaginative excursion.”

 That’s an odd thing to say about a movie that provided the central image for so much of Disney’s branding, of Mickey Mouse as the Sorcerer’s Apprentice, which opened each of their VHS tapes for years.
-(When I tried to describe it to some high classmates in a high school film course, one of them said, “You just described all of them!”)
+(When I tried to describe it to some classmates in a high school film course, one of them said, “You just described all of them!”)
 But it’s also a deeply uncommercial project, often approaching art for art’s sake: a plotless anthology film, made up of segments that often had no plot in themselves when they weren’t completely abstract.
 The only throughline is classical music, which was an elite pursuit even in 1940.
 So maybe it shouldn’t be a surprise that it was a massive flop that scared Disney into doubling down on their crowd-pleasing formulas through the postwar era and beyond.
 That’s not entirely on the audience: the Great War cut off the overseas market, and like John Hammond, Disney spared no expense in realizing his vision: he insisted on installing special “Fantasound” speaker systems in every theater screening Fantasia that made it almost impossible to turn a profit.
 Other ambitious projects like Disneyland and the pivot to feature animation with Snow White and the Seven Dwarfs have been labeled “Disney’s Folly,” but maybe Fantasia has earned that title more.

 If it has though, it’s a splendid folly.
 Fantasia shows the studio at its height, as it continued fine-tuning the animation process.
 With little more than ink and paint, they created a richness of texture that computer animation took years of technological innovation to equal.
 (And some scenes, like the floating violin bridges in Toccata and Fugue in D Minor, look eerily like CGI to the modern eye.)
 The rocks are as solid as rock, and the steam is as wispy as steam.
 The stars really shine, and the water really reflects them, and every single drop of that water is painted in detail and moves like it really would move.
-In many ways, what the animators accomplished here is more spectacular than what modern animators can do.
+In many ways, what the animators accomplished here is more spectacular than anything modern animators can do.

 Fantasia doubles the tactility, letting us recognize the textures of what’s being represented and the medium used to represent it, which could be anything from watercolor to dry brush to pastel to pencil to transparent overlay.
 And that presence of the paint paradoxically makes the film more magical by revealing it’s all just a trick.
 Like I said recently, a good magician may not reveal his secrets, but half the fun is being able to guess what they are anyway.
 And “computers” is always going to be a far less satisfying answer.
-(That said, I feel a little silly going on an on about the technique without being able to actually describe it any detail, so it’s nice to know that was by design: Disney dismantled the equipment after completing Fantasia, and the effects were under debate for decades until an animator’s resurfaced decades later.)
+(That said, I feel a little silly going on and on about the technique without being able to actually describe it in any detail, so it’s nice to know that was by design: Disney dismantled the equipment after completing Fantasia, and the effects were under debate for decades until an animator’s notebook resurfaced decades later.)

 Fantasia’s sensuousness is that much more unique because Disney would lose sight of it before too long.
 In the fifties and beyond, they’d ditch the watercolors and mixed media for flatter, simpler colors.
 The images wouldn’t regain their complexity until technological shortcuts made it more feasible in Disney’s nineties “renaissance” — and they’d finally embrace watercolor again for their swan song, Lilo and Stitch which is, not coincidentally, one of their best.
 No other film emphasizes the sensuousness of animation quite like Fantasia, though.
 It takes all the detail that normally occupies the background — glittering dewdrops, dancing flames — and puts it in the foreground, letting it mesmerize us with its minute and exacting reproduction of reality.
 There’s a reenactment on the old Disneyland show of animators dropping rocks into mud and playing back the footage frame-by-frame to create the churning lava in The Rite of Spring.
 And even if you didn’t know that, the result is so lifelike that, deep down, you probably already suspected it.